-If you want to buy property abroad, read these 10 common mistakes made by real estate investors to avoid making similar costly mistakes.
+If you want to buy property abroad, read these 10 common mistakes made when buying a house abroad by real estate investors to avoid making similar costly mistakes.

 Bankrate.com has put together the top 10 mistakes after speaking to established, full-time real estate investors and other professionals involved in real estate investment such as bankers.